houdiniproject/houdini/README.md

 Assets get compiled from `/client` to `/public/client`

-## React Generators
-If creating new React or Typescript code,  please use the Rails generators with the 'react:' prefix.
-This include:

-### react:packroot
-This generator creates a new entry for Webpack.
-This is a place where Webpack will start when packing a new javascript output file.
-It also creates a corresponding component for the entry.
-Usually, you will have one of these per page.

-### react:component
-This generator creates a React component along with a test file for testing with Jest.
-Each component should have its own file.

-### react:lib
-This generator creates a basic Typescript module along with a test file.

 ## Documentation

 You can get generate documentation for the Ruby source by running: